esa/pagmo2/doc/sphinx/docs/cpp/tutorials/cpp_tut_first_problem_parallel.rst

 When creating an archipelago the default is that the islands in the archipelago are not connect, i.e. the population on each island evolves independently.
-Creating dependencies between the islands is possible by changing the :ref:`topology <cpp_topology>` of the archipelago.
+Creating dependencies between the islands is possible by changing the :cpp:class:`pagmo::topology` of the archipelago.
 This allows individuals of the different populations to migrate to other islands and thus for the best individuals across all populations to propagate their features throughout the global population.